 Gender includes the roles, behaviours, activities, and attributes that a given society at a given time considers appropriate for men and women.
 “Masculine” and “Feminine” are gender categories.

-Gender relations are social relations between women and men, including how power, access to and control over resources are distributed between the sexes.
+Gender relations are social relations between women and men, including the distribution of power, access to and control over resources between the sexes.

-Gender diversity recognizes that many peoples’ preferences and self-expression fall outside commonly understood gender norms.
+Gender diversity recognises that many peoples’ preferences and self-expression fall outside commonly understood gender norms.

 Gender norms refer to the accepted attributes and characteristics associated with each gender at a particular point in time for a specific society or community.

-Gender equality means that women and men have equal conditions, treatment, and opportunities for realizing their full potential, human rights and dignity, and for contributing to (and benefiting from), economic, social, cultural, and political development.
+Gender equality means that women and men benefit from equal conditions, treatment, and opportunities for realizing their full potential, human rights and dignity, and for contributing to (and benefiting from) economic, social, cultural, and political development.
 Gender equity ensures this process.
 Unequal gender relations and power balances between men and women can result in gender inequality.

-Gender stereotypes are simplistic generalizations about the gender attributes, differences, and roles of women and men.
+Gender stereotypes are simplistic generalisations about the gender attributes, differences, and roles of women and men.

-- Male victims seem to report incidents more seldom than female victims because of the social stigma associated with being a male and victim of domestic violence (Galdas, P. M., Cheater, F., & Marshall, P. (2005).
+- Male victims seem to report incidents less often than female victims because of the social stigma associated with being a male and a victim of domestic violence (Galdas, P. M., Cheater, F., & Marshall, P. (2005).
 However, a Finnish victim study suggested that there were no notable gender differences in the number of those who reported domestic violence incidients to the police (Danielsson & Näsi 2018).

-- Male domestic violence is less likely to be reported by friends and family, because of the same bias towards male victimization.
+- Male domestic violence is less likely to be reported by friends and family, because of the same bias towards male victimisation.

-Groups such as young people, older people, people with disabilities, mental health and chronic health issues, LGBTQI and culturally and linguistically diverse people are all identified as vulnerable groups in domestic violence research.
+Groups such as young people, older people, people with disabilities, mental health and chronic health issues, LGBTIQ and culturally and linguistically diverse people are all identified as vulnerable groups in domestic violence research.

 What is gender-based violence?

-Gender-based violence is a phenomenon deeply rooted in gender inequality and continues to be one of the most notable human rights violations within all societies.
+Gender-based violence is a phenomenon deeply rooted in gender inequality.
+It continues to be one of the most notable human rights violations within all societies.
 Gender-based violence is violence directed against a person because of their gender.
-Both women and men experience gender-based violence but most victims are women and girls.
+Both, women and men experience gender-based violence, but most victims are women and girls.

-The Istanbul Convention (Council of Europe, Convention on preventing and combating violence against women and domestic violence), as the benchmark for international legislation on tackling gender-based violence, frames gender-based violence and violence against women as a gendered act which is ‘a violation of human rights and a form of discrimination against women’.
-Under the Istanbul Convention acts of gender-based violence are emphasised as resulting in ‘physical, sexual, psychological or economic harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.’
+The Istanbul Convention (Council of Europe, Convention on preventing and combating violence against women and domestic violence) is seen as the benchmark for international legislation on tackling gender-based violence.
+It frames gender-based violence and violence against women as a gendered act which is ‘a violation of human rights and a form of discrimination against women’.
+The Istanbul Convention emphasises acts of gender-based violence as resulting in ‘physical, sexual, psychological or economic harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life’.

-Violence and abuse rooted in rejection and/or hate of the victim’s sexual orientation are not regarded as gender-based violence but summarized as “hate crimes”.
+Violence and abuse rooted in rejection and/or hate of the victim’s sexual orientation are not regarded as gender-based violence but summarised as “hate crimes”.
 More information can be found here: https://hatecrime.osce.org/what-hate-crime.

 Gender-based sex selection/Infanticide

-- May determine the quality and quantity of parental care and the extent of investment in her development
+- may determine the quality and quantity of parental care and the extent of investment in the child’s development

-Femicide is defined as the killing of women and girls because of their gender, and can take the form of, inter alia:
+Femicide is defined as the killing of women and girls because of their gender.
+It can take the form of, inter alia:

 - the murder of women as a result of intimate partner violence;